Table of Contents

 - One hot water meter per apartment

-- One thermal energy meter at the boiler outlet to measure total consumption and deduce the share for common areas
+- One thermal energy meter at the boiler outlet to measure total consumption and deduct the share of common areas

 - One thermal energy meter at the water heater inlet to measure the energy required for hot water production

-To equitably distribute water consumption and purification costs, a cold water meter is installed in each apartment as well as for common areas (laundry room, irrigation, etc.).
+To fairly allocate water consumption and treatment costs, a cold water meter is installed in each apartment as well as for common areas (laundry room, irrigation, etc.).

-To correctly allocate costs for apartment heating, common areas, and energy costs related to domestic hot water production, the following installation is necessary:
+To correctly allocate heating costs for apartments, common areas, and energy costs related to domestic hot water production, the following installation is necessary:

 - One main meter at the heat pump (HP) outlet